irearroyo/ccc-lab2/README.md

 ![WAF](img/step12_1.png)

-7. In the created WAF, click on Rules to understand what is enabled
+7. In the created WAF, click on Rules to understand what is enabled With recommended plan (step 6), AWS automatically enables a set of managed rule groups based on the "API & integration services" category, providing baseline protection against common threats.

+Adding custom rules from the following step, you can enhance this protection by manually adding or customizing specific rule groups like Core rule set, Known bad inputs, and SQL database rules to tailor the security to your API's specific needs.
 8. Add a new rule,
     -  Click **Add rules** → **Add managed rule groups**
     - Expand **AWS managed rule groups**